All Episodes

 We're supposed to look at the intentions of those who started the war on poverty.

-I mean LBJ and the New Deal Democrats of the 60s.
+I mean, LBJ and the New Deal Democrats of the 60s.

 And it's their intentions that we are to judge, that we are to be moved by.

-At least they tried, at least they tried.
+At least they tried.

-Is what the refrain or how the refrain goes.
+You didn't even want to do anything for them is what the refrain or how the refrain goes.

 Hello, Obamacare.

-Dismal failure to the phone.
+To the phone.

-Steve Santa Cruz, California, great to have you.
+Steve, Santa Cruz, California, great to have you.

-You are up first in hello.
+You are up first and hello.

 Hi, Rush.